thestippe/thestippe.github.io/gis.md

 is the discipline which handles geographic data.
 When I first approached this discipline, few years ago, I had to learn myself how to manipulate GIS data, and I couldn't find many resources to do this in Python.
-Since that time, I decide to dive in the topic, and here I will share some basic knowledge about it.
+Since that time, I decided to dive in the topic, and here I will share some basic knowledge about it.

 <br>